TIBHannover/lc-open-refine/_episodes/13-looking-up-data.md

 >    * Clicking the star icon for the relevant row in the first column
 >    * Facet by Star
 >    * Choose the single row
->* In the ISSN column use the dropdown menu to choose 'Edit column -> Add column by fetching URLs'
+>* In the ISSN column use the dropdown menu to choose `Edit column -> Add column by fetching URLs`
 >* Give the column a name e.g. "Journal details"
 >* In the expression box you need to write some GREL where the output of the expression is a URL which can be used to retrieve data (the format of the data could be HTML, XML, JSON, or some other text format)
 >